nathanawmk/pingidentity-devops-getting-started/20-kubernetes/30-capacity-planning-framework/README.md

-See [Deploy Cluster Metrics Stack](../../docs/deployment/deployK8sMetricsStack.md) for more information.
+See [Capacity Planning Framework](../../docs/deployment/deployK8sCapacityPlanning.md) for more information.